 To solve this, I took an extra wallet that I had and put my coupons in the bill holder area, and gift cards and coffee punch cards (along with some other important ones) in the credit card area.
 Now I don't have to worry about running across a sale and not having a coupon or not getting credit for my latest cup of coffee!
 Finding things in my purse is much easier too!

 Occasionally I have forgotten to use my coupons at the checkout only to remember them when I get home.
-I've started highlighting the items that I have coupons for on my shopping list with bright neon highlighters, that way they constantly jog my memory as I read my grocery list.
+I've started highlighting the items that I have coupons for with bright neon highlighters, that way they constantly jog my memory as I read my grocery list.

 This suggestion is about received email coupons for restaurants and grocery stores.
 To keep better track of which to use up first due to expiration dates, I forward them to my email addy with the name of the restaurant and the expiration date in the subject bar.